RalphTro/epcis-event-hash-generator/README.md

 ## Algorithm

 For hashing strings, standard implementations of the relevant hash algorithms (such as sha-256) are avaiable for all relevant languages.
-Hence the focus here is on deriving a so-called *pre-hash string* representation of an EPCIS event which fulfils the above requirements and can subsequently be passed to a standard hashing algorithm.
+Hence, the focus here is on deriving a so-called *pre-hash string* representation of an EPCIS event which fulfils the above requirements and can subsequently be passed to a standard hashing algorithm.

-To calculate the pre-hash string, extract and concatenate EPCIS event key-value pairs according to the following sequence, i.e. in exactly this order.
+To calculate the pre-hash string, extract and concatenate EPCIS event key-value pairs exactly according to the following sequence.
 First, ALL attribute names/values of ALL EPCIS standard fields (*except recordTime*), are concatenated as one string.
 Thereby, each value is assigned to its key through an equal sign ('=').
 Then, this string is appended by ALL user extensions comprising their key names (namespace followed by a pound sign ('#') and the respective local name), and, if present, the actual value, prefixed by an equal sign ('=').

 Note that all key/value pairs MUST be added in the identical order as specified below (corresponding to the order in which they are specified in the EPCIS standard).
 Data MUST NOT be added if any field is omitted in a given event or does not apply.
 Whitespace at the beginning and end of string values is to be cropped (by the definition of XML).